ZviRosenfeld/IEnumerableCorrelater/README.md

 - Correlaters are not thread safe.
 - All costs must be positive.
 This won't be enforced by the library, but negative costs can results in odd and unexpected behavior.
+- The Equal method should be defined in a meaningful way for the elements of the collection you're correlating.
+If not, you should override the Equal method.
+- The distance between equal elements must be zero.

 ### A Sample Implementation of an IDistanceCalculator\<char>